The Lehigh Valley’s Premier Physical Therapy and Wellness Practice

 You may not be as familiar with us as some of the bigger names like St Luke’s physical therapy, and Good Shepherd rehab Allentown PA.
 You’ve probably searched for Lehigh Valley health network locations to find a physical therapy facility not associated with LVHN, which includes LVHN physical therapy Trexlertown and LVHN physical therapy Easton PA, or you’ve simply searched “physical therapy near me”.
 Either way, you’ve likely seen the other choices which will include many other providers as well.

-So why Choose Transform Rehabilitation as your Physical Therapy Provider?
+Why Choose Transform Rehabilitation as your Physical Therapy Provider?

 Aside from our One on One Care, All Major Health Carrier Acceptance, available House Calls, and Wellness Centered Approach…choose Transform’s private practice for a More Affordable, Personalized Approach with the best knowledge and expertise.
 We can help you because we understand Physical Therapy is not only used after injury or to help with recovery following surgery.
 Age related aches and pains can be helped and even reversed with physical therapy, and the likelihood of a fall can be greatly reduced through flexibility and balance training.
 When looking for a provider, you probably googled “physical therapy near me“, to find a facility that best fits your needs.